pulse-framework/pulse/README.md

 You can modify the index directly and it will trigger the group to regenerate with the correct data.

-NOTE: **You must define groups in the collection library if you want them to be exposed on the collection so your components, filters and actions can read them directly.** Example:
+NOTE: **You must define groups in the collection library if you want them to be exposed publically to your components, filters and actions.** Example:

 ```js
 collection: {